denten-books/plain-text/2-chapter.md

 (who passed in 2011) perhaps could object to that line of reasoning in maintaining that chip architecture (the last written work) still determines (as foundation) all higher levels of textuality "floating" above the silicon bedrock.
-And no amount of learning to code can give an ordinary subject the resources required to write in silicon---a process so advanced and expensive as to be limited to a handful of international chip manufacturers.
+And no amount of learning to code would give an ordinary subject the resources required to write in silicon---a process so advanced and expensive as to be limited to a handful of international chip manufacturers.
 In opening a successive nested series of black boxes, the post-silicon writer hits the